 Here is the most important lesson to learn from air travel: There is absolutely no way you can ever elminate all allergenic foods from your flight.
 There are many reasons for this; I witnessed several incidences.
 For one thing, even though some airlines no longer serve peanuts, they sell "snack packs" to people willing to pay for them.
 These packs often contain a pack of tree nuts.
 Secondly, airlines in general do not even offer snacks anymore or lunches, dinners, etc. unless you are flying First Class.
 (And I don't know many families who do that.)
 What does that mean?
 Due to the "no snacks" policies, I saw many families bringing on full lunches or buying food at the airport for the plane trip.

-That said, this does not have to be a big problem.
-You can take proactive measures.
+If you do decide to fly, you can take proactive measures.
 Here are some things we did/considered before flying.

 Take your inhaler/epinephrine autoinjectors/anihistamine in your carry-on.
-Luckily not one person questioned our daughter's autoinjectors or other medications.
+Having a note from your doctor is nice because you can show it if someone questions your meds.
+However, on recent flights not one person questioned our daughter's autoinjectors or other medications.
 In fact, they announced at the airport security that these items were allowed.
 Having important meds close at hand is crucial, so don't put them in your bag that will go in the cargo hold; carry those with you at all times.

 The time of day.
 We were unable to get the earliest flights of the day, so we did fly on planes that had been previously vacated by a previous flight's passengers.
 Many times the early flights are "cleaner" i.e. other passengers have not had a chance to leave food residue.